learn-co-curriculum/dsc-postgrad-upskilling-overview/README.md

 # Post Graduation Upskilling Overview

-This upskilling track helps you to develop and refine your Data Science skills and portfolio.
-Over four weeks you will learn new skills and revisit past projects.
+Throughout the program you developed a foundation of skills to transition you to a new career.
+Now we focus on positioning you in the job market.

+The best evidence of your _current_ skill set is your github profile.
+Every project repository is a demonstration of your experience and readiness to be employed.
+During the program itself there is often not much time to fine tune the details of your work.
+Two sections of the upskilling track walk you through the steps of making your project repositories **shine**.

+To _enhance_ your skillset, you will practice SQL and learn introductory R and Tableau.
+SQL and R are repeatedly listed (with Python) as the skills most _desired by employers_  due to their _high use in the industry_.
+Tableau is used across consulting firms and government agencies.

+The topics will distributed over four weeks, and should take around 20 hours per week.
+Each topic will focus on a deliverable you can **add** to your portfolio or **enhance** an existing one.

+The specific goals of the track is to:

 ## Objectives:

-- to enhance your project portfolio to attract employers
+- enhance your project portfolio to attract employers
-- to deepen SQL skills through practice
+- deepen SQL skills through practice
-- to import data into Tableau and build visualizations
+- import data into Tableau and build visualizations
-- to create interactive Tableau dashboards
+- create interactive Tableau dashboards
 - use the `tidyverse` to organize and clean data in R
 - use `ggplot` to create visualizations in R
 - use `caret` to create a predictive model in R

 ## Weekly Overview
-The topics will distributed over four weeks, and should take around 20 hours per week:

 | Week | Topic | Hours |
 | :---: | :---: |  :---: |